subhadig/application-monitoring-system/data-collection-service/README.md

 # Data Collector Service
-- It is a polling based collector.
-It currently supports polling for data-provider-service.
-- It has a losely coupled design that makes it very easy to enhance it for other type of poll or push based data collections.
+- It currently supports collecting metrics from application exposing Spring Actuator *health* and *metrics* APIs.
-- The data-collection-configs can be stored/deleted.
+- The *data-collection-configs* can be stored/deleted.
+Data collection starts as soon as a config is stored.
-- The data collection for a saved data-collection-configs can be started/stopped.
+- The data collection for a saved *data-collection-config* can be started/stopped.
 - It also uses the Spring Security module to secure the exposed REST end points.

 ## REST endpoints